kyomawolf/kyomaboard/README.md

 To circumvent this issue I designed it myself, and because I was already at it, I made it left handed compatible by moving the numpad to the left side.
 I also added a knob for some multi media control.

-I am using a RP2040 as main controller and ws2812 LEDS for addressable LEDS without the need for an led matrix.
+I am using a RP2040 as main controller and ws2812 LEDS for addressable LEDs.
 Since I want to have N-key-rollover there is an diode for every key.